 - You can also create a bookmark at the very top of the page, just in case you want to offer users a Return to Top link.
 That bookmark might be

-- That’s it.
-If you go back to Visual mode, WordPress will show a little anchor symbol where your bookmark is.
+- Go go back to Visual mode, and you’ll see a little anchor symbol where your bookmark is.
 If you make any errors typing the bookmark, WordPress may delete it completely, or your page may look odd.
 If so, just switch back to the Text/HTML editor, and double check that the bookmark is typed correctly.
 Now you just need to create a link to your bookmark.

 - First you need to type the word or phrase that will be the thing to click.
 For example, if you are making a table of contents, you need to type the headings at the top of the page.
 If you want to offer a Return to Top link, type that wherever you want to offer it.